 As with virtually every website in the world, we utilize analytics to measure the performance of our site and to determine what our users find most interesting.

 Knowing this helps us with developing better content that you want to read!

-We aren’t big fans of the 1000 pound gorilla, Google Analytics.
-Thus, we utilize a privately hosted analytics server that is used explicitly for private sites that we operate on the internet.
+The 1000 pound gorilla in this industry is Google Analytics.
+We utilize a privately hosted and operated analytics server that is used explicitly for private sites that we operate on the internet.

 This allows us to ensure you of the following:

 - We honor your “do not track” settings in your browser

 - We control all the data, not some big tech company with ambiguous motives

 - Information is not shared outside of our own private interests